Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

 You can use any SSH client you want with Web Apps.
 Whether you're a Windows user, a macOS user, or a Linux user, you can easily SSH into your Web App.
-For all of the details on doing that, see our "Things You Should Know: Web Apps and SSH" article.
+For more details on SSH see [App Service SSH Support](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-ssh-support) and [App Service enable SSH](https://docs.microsoft.com/azure/app-service/containers/configure-custom-container#enable-ssh)

 ### Don't worry about the SSH port in App Service